aarunibhugul/Getting-and-Cleaning-Data/README.md

     + There are 5 main steps in run_analysis.R to process the raw data sets and create the tidy data set.

-         Step-1: Merges the training and the test data sets to create one data set (such as):
+         Step 1: Merging the training and the test data frame to create one data frame :
-              Load and read the input raw sets; merge three pairs data set (e.g.: X_train.txt, X_test.txt;
+              Load and read the input sets; merge 3 pairs data set (e.g.: X_train.txt, X_test.txt;
               y_train.txt, y_test.txt; subject_train.txt, subject_text.txt) into three single data set
-              via "rbind" function.
+              using "rbind" function.

-         Setp-2: Extracts only the measurements on the mean and standard deviation for each measurement.
+         Setp 2: Extracting the measurements of the mean and standard deviation for each measurement.
               This step is mainly done by the "grep" function by providing the key search patterns "-mean\\(\\)|-std\\(\\)".

-              ++ column names from the data sets were changed into lower-case to avoid any uncessary typos (based on the intruction from the "Week4 slide-notes: Editing Text Variables" from Coursera course Getting and Cleaning Data); characters "()" were replaced "" and characters "-" was replaced to "." via "gsub" function.

          Step-3: Uses descriptive activity names to name the activities in the data set.
               This step is mainly to produce a one-column data frame called "joinlabel" containing descriptive activity names.

-         Step-4: Appropriately labels the data set with descriptive activity names.
+         Step-4: Appropriately labels the data frame with descriptive activity names.
-              The step is mainly to combine three joined data frames into one data frame called "cleandata".
-This is the first cleaned data frame toward to the final tidy data set.
+              The step is to combine three joined data frames into one data frame called "cleandata".
-              An (optional/temporary) output file is created called "combinedcleandata.txt" just in case for an emergency.

          Step-5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-              + It is necessary to install and to load the package "reshape2" before to perform any processes.

-              + The final tidy data frame called "tidydfrm" via "melt" function and then "dcast" function.

-              + Finally, a file called "tidy_average_data.txt" was created via "write.table" function.
-                This is the final output tidy processed data.

-              + The detailed description of the "tidy_average_data.txt" and the given raw data set are in "CodeBook.md" file.

 ===================================================================================================